Table of Contents

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Bread and butter pickles are the pickle almost everyone likes.
-They seem to have that balance between tangy, sour, and sweet.
+Bread and butter pickles are the pickle almost everyone loves.
+They have a balance between tangy, sour, and sweet.
 It’s just enough sourness to tickle the side of your cheek, but it soon leaves with a pleasant sweetness left behind.

-Like a lot of homemade goods, you can now easily find packets that only require vinegar and water to create the brine.
-They work and taste fine, but are also packed with more sugar and more salt.
-That’s no good as we get more than enough of those two from so many other sources.
+Like a lot of homemade goods, you can now easily find packets that only require vinegar and water to create the pickling brine.
+They work and taste fine but are also packed with excess sugar and salt.
+This alternative tastes better while reducing the amount of sugar and salt.

 Glass canning jar filled with slices of green and yellow pickles in brining liquid